 - Require a strong password—You can force users with weak passwords to change them.
 You can also require a certain number of characters for passwords.

 - Explain the importance of strong passwords—To help users create strong passwords, share these password tips.

 Before you begin

-- Password policies don't apply to any user passwords that you reset manually.
-If you manually reset a password, make sure to select Enforce password policy at next sign-in for that user.
+- Password strength and length requirements don't apply to any user passwords that you reset manually.
+If you manually reset a password, make sure to check the Ask user to change their password when they sign in box for that user.

 - The password policies you configure don't apply to users who are authenticated on a third-party identity provider (IdP) using SAML.